tw93/MiaoYan/README_EN.md

 - 🏌🏽‍♂️ **Fast**: Using Swift5 native development, the performance experience is much better compared to the Web.
 - 🩴 **Simple**: Very light, pure editor input experience, many shortcut keys to help you fast.

+## Why do this

+- I have two cats, one is called TangYuan, and one is called Coke, if you like MiaoYan, you can give them [feed canned food 🥩🍤🍗🍖](https://miaoyan.vercel.app/cats.html).
+- I have tried many note-taking applications before, such as WizNote, Ulysses (no preview), Quiver (not updated for years), MWeb (complicated functions), Bear (Markdown images and other rich formats are not supported),Typora (unaccustomed to the WYSIWYG pattern), for various reasons, I did not find a good Markdown application, so I had the idea of doing MiaoYan.
+- My job is front-end development, but also can develop iOS App, love to toss new things, so develop MiaoYan as a fun leisure.

 ## Download

 - Download the latest `MiaoYan.dmg` installation package from <a href="https://github.com/tw93/MiaoYan/releases" target="_blank">GitHub Releases</a> and double-click to install it.
-- If the download speed is very slow in China, you can try <a href="https://miaoyan.vercel.app/Release/MiaoYan.dmg" target="_blank">Vercel</a> to download the latest version.
+- If the download speed is very slow in China, you can try <a href="https://miaoyan.app/Release/MiaoYan.dmg" target="_blank">Vercel</a> to download the latest version.

 ## First Use